CLIUtils/CLI11/README.md

    and pass them to CLI.
 This is what the library is doing under the hood in `CLI::argv()`.

-On Windows, the library provides functions to convert between UTF-8 and wide
+The library provides functions to convert between UTF-8 and wide
 strings:

 ```cpp